Drop Dead Diva: Drop Dead Dave

 In September 2021, it was reported that a reboot of the series titled Drop Dead Dave was in development at CBS.
 It was to be produced by Osprey Production and Sony Pictures Television, with Berman returning as writer and executive producer and Jamie Babbit as director.
 The new series would have incorporated a gender-swap premise, with the main character, Dave, having his soul transferred into a lawyer named Rita following a freak accident.
 CBS however opted to not pick up the series.

+In May 2022, Sony Pictures Television Latin America announced that production had begun on a Spanish-language remake of the series, titled Ligeramente diva, with Estefanía Villarreal in the lead role.
+The series was released on Mercado Play on 18 June 2024.